 While many times we think of war, especially World War II, as a dichotomy—good/evil, axis/allied, German/American—this is truly not the case.
 Various political goals, ideologies, and national ties often blur the lines of war.
 This article, using the example of foreign conscription of soldiers by Germany in World War II, seeks to illustrate this.

-While the Nazi Party stressed the racial purity of its members and the Germanic countries, this ideology was far from strict when it came to the German armed forces during World War II.
-While the party actively sought to erase various so-called "degenerate" social groups and races, the German armed forces, however, were actively conscripting foreign born soldiers of varying race, creed, and religion, thereby created a discrepancy.
-This article will illustrate this discrepancy between racial policy and practice in Nazi Germany, and its extent.
+While the Nazi Party stressed the racial purity of its members and the Germanic countries it occupied, this ideology was far from strict when it came to the German armed forces during World War II.
+While the party actively sought to erase various so-called "degenerate" social groups and races, the German armed forces were actively conscripting foreign-born soldiers of varying race, creed, and religion, creating a discrepancy.
+This article will illustrate this discrepancy between racial policy and practice in Nazi Germany.

-Made up from various backgrounds, foreign born soldiers hailed from countries such as India, France, Britian, the U.S., Turkey, Russia, Korea, and China, as well as soldiers from the Islamic faith.
-By the wars end, the supposed "racially-pure" Waffen-SS was comprised of nearly 60% non-Germans, with 25 of the 38 SS divisions comprised of foreigners.
+Made up from various backgrounds, foreign-born soldiers hailed from countries such as India, France, Britain, the U.S., Turkey, Russia, Korea, and China, as well as soldiers from the Islamic faith.
+By the end of the war, the supposed "racially-pure" Waffen-SS was comprised of nearly 60% non-Germans, with 25 of the 38 SS divisions comprised of foreigners.

 Another non-Germanic unit of the German armed forces was the Legion Freies Arabien (Free Arab Legion).
-As the German Army entered Africa, it began conscripting Muslim volunteers.
+As the German army entered Africa, it began conscripting Muslim volunteers.
 The Free Arab Legion was comprised of Libyan and Ethiopian Muslims.
 Towards the end of the war, this division was folded into the 13th SS Handschar Division, composed of Muslim Bosniaks.

 While the division was composed mostly of volunteers, problems of dissidence often arose, when the Muslim soldiers wanted to stop combat duties during prayer time.
 After high desertion rates, SS Commander Heinrich Himmler eventually allowed Muslim soldiers their prayer time.
-Interestingly, Bosniam Muslim soldiers were allowed to wear traditional Bosnian hats in conjunction with their SS uniforms.
-Many can be seen wearing red fezzes with the SS skull and German National Eagle pinned on.
+Interestingly, Bosnian Muslim soldiers were allowed to wear traditional Bosnian hats in conjunction with their SS uniforms.
+Many can be seen wearing red fezzes with the SS skull and German National Eagle pinned on them.
 Ultimately, 20,000 Muslim volunteers belonged to the German armed forces, fighting mainly in Africa and Yugoslavia.

 The German armed forces were no strangers to allowing French and British volunteers into their ranks.
-Joining mostly out of a hatred for Communism, the Legion des Voluntaires (Legion of Volunteers) was an all French volunteer unit of the German Army that hoped to fight the Soviets.
+Joining mostly out of a hatred for Communism, the Legion des Voluntaires (Legion of Volunteers) was an all-French volunteer unit of the German army that hoped to fight the Soviets.
 They did so, as in late 1941 this unit was sent to the Eastern Front.
-After taking heavy losses, the unit was then re-organized in to the 33rd Waffen-SS Charlemagne Division.
-The German military also accepted many pro-Nazi British fascists, who were also looking to fight Communism.
+After taking heavy losses, the unit was then re-organized into the 33rd Waffen-SS Charlemagne Division.
+The German military also accepted many pro-Nazi British fascists, who were also looking to fight communism.

 And finally, a more noteworthy story of an American volunteer in the German military is the case of Martin James Monti.
-A United States Pilot, Monti was sent to a base in Karachi to train Indian pilots.
+A United States pilot, Monti was sent to a base in Karachi to train Indian pilots.
 Once there, Monti secretly boarded a plane to Libya, where he then stole a P-38 Lightning and flew to Naples.
 Once in there, Monti defected.
-After traveling to Germany, Monti joined the SS, and worked in a propaganda unit.
-In 1945, Monti was arrested, and charged with treason.
+After traveling to Germany, Monti joined the SS and worked in a propaganda unit.
+In 1945, Monti was arrested and charged with treason.

 While it has been seen that many foreigners in the German military were a result of volunteers, the vast majority of foreigners in the German military were a result of the forced conscription of captured soldiers and occupied peoples.

-Some of the more well-known conscript divisions was British Frei Korps (free corps).
+Some of the more well-known conscript divisions were the British Frei Korps (free corps).
 The British Free Corps, known as the Legion of St. George, had around 59 British and British subject POWs join its ranks throughout the war.
-It is worth noting that members of this British unit were not forced to join outright; rather, leaflets about the division were distributed around POWs camps, making the unit an all volunteer unit.
+It is worth noting that members of this British unit were not forced to join outright; rather, leaflets about the division were distributed around POWs camps, making the unit an all-volunteer unit.
 After the war, many of the British members of the unit were tried with treason, though many New Zealand and Canadian members claimed they joined the unit to sabotage it.
 One member, John Avery, was the son of a British Member of Parliament, and was executed in 1945 by the British government.

 On the other hand, a small portion (around 10 soldiers) of one SS division was composed of American POWs.
 Not planned by the German government in any official capacity, the division did not see the end of the war as many American members deserted or were shot for doing so.

-One of the most odd stories of foreign conscripts in the German military were a group of Koreans.
+One of the oddest stories of foreign conscripts in the German military were a group of Koreans.
 On June 6th, 1944, during the Allied invasion of France, an American unit came across a group of Koreans dressed in German uniforms in a bunker.
 How these Koreans came to France is a sad tale.

 Sometime after Japan annexed Korea in 1910, these Korean soldiers were conscripted by the Japanese military.
 During the 1930s, these Korean soldiers fought the Soviet military for Japan during a series of border conflicts.
 Here, they were captured by the Soviets and conscripted by the Soviet army.
 These Koreans then fought Germany after the Soviet Union was invaded, and were subsequently captured by the German Army.
 These Koreans were then conscripted by the German military and sent to France, where they surrendered to an American unit.

-As one can see, war is not as clear as it is often made out to be, for the enemy is not simply defined by a nationality.
+As one can see, war is not as clear as it is often made out to be, for the enemy is not simply defined by nationality.
 As in the case of the "German" military, various religions, ethnicity, and nationalities joined either willingly under political reasons, or unwillingly.
 While in recent years, World War II has taken on the name "The Good War," this title is a false one.
-The "Good War" adage conjures ideas of dichotomy - good vs. evil.
+The "Good War" adage conjures ideas of dichotomy: good vs. evil.
 But, we must ask ourselves, was it really so defined?
 Were the Indian soldiers fighting with the German military against British oppression truly evil?
 Were the aforementioned Koreans, who were subjugated by the Japanese, Soviets, and Germans evil?